tariniprasadtpn3/Blink/README.md

 # Blink

-Just an eye blink using html and css.
+- Just an eye blink.
+- Made this using HTML and CSS.